About the instructor (David Petter Haavik)

 Today he runs his own company, Singularity Linguistics, where he teaches and develops Norwegian language learning software based on human-machine interaction.
 He has also been involved with an AI project (Nature Language Processing - NLP) for the international IT company Sigma AI.

-Hi!
-My name is David.
 My interest in foreign and exotic cultures started when I was 6 years old.
-Being fascinated by Ancient Egyptian culture, their art and hieroglyphics, I would draw, collect statues and artifacts (replicas of course), as well as make my own costumes (which looked ridiculous) while growing up in Kristiansand.
+Being fascinated by Ancient Egyptian culture, its art and hieroglyphics, I would draw, collect statues and artifacts (replicas of course), as well as make my own costumes (which looked ridiculous) while growing up in Kristiansand.

-Product development and revising Web-based language learning application (Teach/Samanehs reise).
+Product development and revising Web-based language learning application (Teach/Samanehs reise) and grammar libraries.

 2014-2019 Norwegian language instructor, Folkeuniversitetet Vestlandet.
 Levels A1-B2.

 Courses include 3 courses (levels A1-A2) for Russian speakers taught in Russian, and a 440-hour long training program for the British Royal Navy.